felixateya/firebase-app/README.md

 4. Start the development server: npm start

 ### Usage
-Youn can use the app to test your fiebase skills in React like displaying more user details and adding more pages.
+Youn can use the app to test your firebase skills in React like displaying more user details and adding more pages.